johndimm/devart-template/project_summary.md

 ## Description
-TalkShow eavesdrops on conversations, converting overheard speech to text, and using the text to search for relevant images on the internet.
+TalkShow shows pictures of the things you talk about.
+It listens as you talk, converting your speech to text, and using the text to search for relevant images on the internet.
 The gallery installation would have an open microphone on a stand in front of a video wall consisting of four large flat screen televisions.

 ## Link to Prototype